ANUSHA-E-M/OCD-Patient-Analysis/README.md

 ### Data cleaning and preparation

 In the initial data preparation phase, the following steps were performed:
-  1. Data inspection: Reviewed the dataset for missing or inconsistent values.
+  1. **Data inspection**: Reviewed the dataset for missing or inconsistent values.
      - Handling Inconsitent Data in Categorical Column
   ~~~python
         #Function to convert various values of degree graduate into single value "Graduate"